 Latent class models were introduced by Lazarsfeld and Henry (1968) to express latent attitudinal variables from dichotomous survey items, then they were extended to nominal variables by Goodman (1974a, 1974b), who also developed the maximum likelihood algorithm for estimating latent class models that serves as the basis for many software with this purpose.
 Later, these models were further extended to include observable variables of mixed scale type, like ordinal, continuous and counts.

-Latent class models estimated in this paper are the latent class cluster model, the latent class factor model and the latent class regression model, these models are specified in detail in Appendix 2.
+Latent class models described in this paper are the latent class cluster model, the latent class factor model and the latent class regression model.